Killing of Rayshard Brooks: Reactions

 Demonstrators gathered at the site of the shooting beginning June 12, 2020.
 On June 13, individuals set fire to the Wendy's restaurant outside which Brooks was shot as well as several nearby cars, and broke a television camera.
 Natalie White, believed to be Brooks' girlfriend, was charged with first-degree arson in connection with the restaurant fire.
 Protests continued in the area around the Wendy's, there were problems with armed protesters closing adjacent streets with barriers, and on July 4 an 8-year-old girl, Secoriea Turner, was killed when the car she was riding in was shot at by demonstrators.

 On June 13, Atlanta's police chief Erika Shields resigned; Mayor Bottoms said Shields had resigned in the hope that "the city may move forward with urgency and [rebuild] the trust so desperately needed throughout our communities."
 On June 15, Mayor Bottoms ordered the Atlanta Police Department to overhaul its use-of-force policies.
 On January 6, 2021, it was announced Shields would become the new Chief of Police for the Louisville, Kentucky police department.

 Brooks' cousin, Niles Fitch, spoke out against police brutality.

 Beginning the day after charges against Rolfe were announced, Atlanta police officers called in sick for their shifts, staging a "blue flu" protest.
 In the four days from June 17 to 20, about 170 officers called in sick and officers in 3 out of the city's 6 police zones did not respond to calls.
 On the evening of June 19 every police officer failed to report for duty in Zone 5, leaving only the three supervisors.
 Atlanta's Acting Police Chief Bryant said that the department had "to shift resources to ensure proper coverage" due to police absenteeism.
 Total arrests citywide dropped by 71% during the sickout.
 Mayor Bottoms said the sickout was a reaction to two weeks of strife during which eight APD officers were criminally charged in two separate incidents, sinking morale "ten-fold."
 On June 18, the Atlanta Police Foundation, a private nonprofit group, announced that all APD officers would receive a one-time $500 bonus for continuing to work through the COVID-19 pandemic and the recent George Floyd protests.

 On July 6, police and sanitation workers began to remove the memorial to Brooks at the place of his death.
 The burned Wendy's was demolished.
-In December 2023, Chisom Kingston and Natalie Hanna White each pled guilty to two counts of arson and one count of conspiracy to commit arson for burning down the Wendy's, and received identical sentences of five years on probation and $500 fines.